 G.) Telephone Use

 The phones at the center are business phones.
-Antlers has a phone in the Main Lodge for personal use and Camp Huntington has one in the Staff House.
+Camp Huntington has a phone in the Staff House for personal use.
 If you are making a long distance call, we ask that you use a phone card.
 The phones do not have long distance service on them.
 There are no answering machines connected to the phones.
 Emergency contact numbers are Antlers (315) 354-4631 and Camp Huntington (315) 354-4784.

 16. Trip food

 With prior notice trip food may be obtained through the center for overnight camping trips.
 Examples of items packed by the kitchen staff include but are not limited to macaroni and cheese, chicken and rice, pancake mix, syrup, hot chocolate, granola bars, oatmeal and GORP.
 There are many options available and questions should be directed to the Camp Huntington cook.

 The Challenge Course located at Camp Huntington is available for Antlers and Camp Huntington guests, as well as day users.
 All groups must have a lead facilitator, who has successfully completed a safety orientation of the Camp Huntington course within the past two years, present on the course during the entire program.
 If your group does not have an approved lead facilitator, the center can provide you with a list of qualified individuals who serve as independent contractors to facilitate programs.
 As such, these facilitators determine their own fees, which are not included in Camp Huntington's challenge course use fee.
 As many of these facilitators have other employment and commitments, it is recommended that groups contract a facilitator(s) well in advance of their scheduled program.

 A.) Lead Facilitator